 Located on the Beartooth Highway 11 miles east of Cooke City, MT and 15 miles from Yellowstone Park, the Crazy Creek campground has 16 campsites near Crazy Creek.
-A special feature is the short trail to the scenic Crazy Creek Falls.
+A special feature is a short trail to the scenic Crazy Creek Falls.
 Crazy Creek Campground is in the Clark’s Fork Ranger District of the Shoshone National Forest on the Wyoming section of the famous Beartooth Highway.

 The 16 campsites at Crazy Creek Campground all feature picnic tables, fire rings and bear-proof food storage boxes.
 There are vault toilets in the campground but there is no water available.
 None of the sites are classified as accessible.

 There is no reservation system for camping at Crazy Creek.
 This is a very popular campground that usually fills during the busy summer months.
 If possible plan to arrive early in the day to secure a campsite.
 There is a nightly camping fee that you must pay onsite.
 Cash and personal check only so be prepared.
 Visit the USFS site for information about current camping fees.

 If the Crazy Creek Campground is full or if you want to learn about other camping options visit our guide to Beartooth Highway Camping & Campgrounds.